RazielTX/dark-tasks-app/README.md

 The project is in an early stage, hence I will be updating it constantly.

 The project is a simple task manager.
-Currently the project allows to create an user using a unique nickname identification and to create, edit and delete tasks for that user.
+Currently, the project allows the creation of a user using a unique nickname identification and to create, edit and delete tasks for that user.

 ## Technologies used